dovecot/documentation/source/configuration_manual/mail_location/Maildir/index.rst

 this would overlap Maildir's ``new/`` subdirectory of mail folder ``foo/bar``.

-This may not be a problem in many installations, but if a risk of collisions with Maildir's three subdirectory names is perceived, then the ``DIRNAME`` parameter can be used.
+This may not be a problem in many installations, but if a risk of collisions with Maildir's three subdirectory names is perceived, then the :dovecot_core:ref:`mailbox_directory_name` setting can be used.
 For example, if we specify mail location as:

 .. code-block:: none

+  mail_driver = maildir
+  mail_path = ~/Maildir
+  mailbox_list_layout = fs
-  mail_location = maildir:~/Maildir:LAYOUT=fs:DIRNAME=mAildir
+  mailbox_directory_name = mAildir

 then this will push Maildir's ``new/``, ``cur/``, and ``tmp/`` subdirectories down into a subdirectory ``mAildir/``, so a mail folder ``foo/bar`` would be